A small, lush, laid-back Caribbean island

 Nevis has a number of good restaurants.
 Even if you are not staying at a plantation inn, you can make a reservation for dinner at one of the inns.
 I recommend doing this to experience the ambiance of a time of privileged, gracious living.
 The food is generally excellent.
 Check to see if there are any special evenings planned.
 We enjoyed the West Indian buffet evening at the Hermitage.
 All of the hotels have restaurants.

 Rodney’s Cuisine offers genuine local cuisine.
 Try the “goatwater”, a traditional meat stew.
-We enjoyed a lobster dinner overlooking the water at Seafood Madness and a casual pizza meal at Mem’s.
+The restaurant is brightly decorated in the green, yellow, red and black colours of the St. Kitts and Nevis flag.
+When we visited, Rodney regaled us with the story of how she started her restaurant.
+We enjoyed a casual pizza meal at Mem’s.
 Mem’s offers traditional Nevisian fare on the weekends.
 Café Des Artes is a friendly shaded outdoor café in Charlestown open for breakfast and lunch and a good place to linger over a coffee or other beverage in the afternoon.
 There are several beach restaurants.
 On Friday and Saturday evenings there are cookouts in most villages.
 The largest is on Pump Road near Charlestown.
 Chicken and ribs, which were among the best I’ve ever had, are barbecued over steel drums set up under a large tent canopy.
 There are picnic tables and beer available for sale.
 We ate there one Friday evening.
 The majority of other patrons used this as a take-out restaurant and picked up food to take home.

 The language in Nevis is English.
 The currency is the Eastern Caribbean Dollar.
 U.S. dollars are accepted many places, but change will be in Eastern Caribbean.
 There are 2 main banks in Charlestown with ATMs, dispensing EC dollars.
 There are several grocery stores in Charlestown, including a couple of modern supermarkets.
 There is a farmer’s market in Charlestown just south of the ferry dock.
 It is best to check to see what are the best days – the days when boats bring in produce from Dominca.